Hydee Feldstein Soto

-Hydee Feldstein Soto (born 1958) is an American attorney and politician, who is the incumbent City Attorney of Los Angeles.
-She is a member of the Democratic Party.
+Hydee Feldstein Soto (born 1958) is an American attorney and politician who is the City Attorney of Los Angeles.
+A member of the Democratic Party, she emerged from a crowded primary in the 2022 election to defeat Faisal Gill in a runoff.
+She was defeated in her bid for reelection by a landslide, placing third in the 2026 election.

 Early life and career

-Feldstein Soto was born in 1958 in San Juan, Puerto Rico and moved to the mainland United States at age 17 to attend Swarthmore College and Columbia Law School, graduating from the latter in 1982.
+Feldstein Soto was born in 1958 in San Juan, Puerto Rico, and moved to the mainland United States at age 17 to attend Swarthmore College and Columbia Law School, graduating from the latter in 1982.
 As an attorney, she served as a general counsel and worked in several private practices.

 Los Angeles City Attorney

 In 2021, Feldstein Soto announced her candidacy for Los Angeles City Attorney.
 She was endorsed by the Los Angeles Times.
 She prevailed in the general election, becoming the first female City Attorney in L.A. history, and the first Latina elected to citywide office in Los Angeles.